"$H=W$" in infinite dimensions: Approximation by Smooth Functions

 In the special case that $X=\ell^2,\,\gamma=P$ and $E=\mathbb{R}$, the partial derivatives used in the present paper are more general than those employed by Bogachev.
 Combining this with Remark \ref{20250920rem1}, we obtain

 where the last notation $W^{m,2}(\ell^2)$ is the one used in this paper.
-Moreover, Proposition \ref{global approximation} implies that all five spaces appearing in \eqref{20250920for1} actually coincide.
-We stress that the key technique of Proposition \ref{global approximation} is essentially the same as that in \cite[Proposition 5.4.5, p.
+Moreover, Corollary \ref{1f13f3} implies that all five spaces appearing in \eqref{20250920for1} actually coincide.
+We stress that the key technique of Corollary \ref{1f13f3} is essentially the same as that in \cite[Proposition 5.4.5, p.
 220]{Bog98} (though presented under different names and notation).